Can trust building exercises really help your employees to trust each other?

 - Divide the participants into pairs.

-- Instruct each pair to stand facing each other.
+- Now, instruct each pair to stand facing each other.

 - Then, ask each pair to stare into their partner’s eyes for at least 60 seconds.

-- Remember, people are not allowed to wear sunglasses in this activity.
+- Remember, people must not wear sunglasses in this activity.

 In this trust building activity, team members should move together like a snake and pick up several objects.